-The OFA assisted in the continued implementation of ONFA, including reviewing OPG's 2015 annual budget for eligible expenditures under ONFA for nuclear waste management.
+The OFA assisted in the continued implementation of ONFA, including reviewing OPG's 2016 annual budget for eligible expenditures under ONFA for nuclear waste management.

-The OFA also provided analysis and advice to the Minister of Finance and the government to support electricity policies and initiatives, focusing on potential fiscal and economic impacts on the Province and

-OEFC, including analysis and advice on removing the Debt Retirement Charge (DRC) cost from residential users' electricity bills after December 31, 2015, policy initiatives announced in the 2015 Budget such as supporting consolidation of the electricity distribution sector, continued implementation of the Northern Industrial Electricity Rate (NIER) Program until March 2016, and the government's commitment to provide ongoing support for northern industrial facilities beyond March 2016; implementation of the Industrial Electricity Incentive (IEI); continued implementation of the Ontario Clean Energy Benefit (OCEB); initiatives for new and refurbished supply; and the Minister of Finance's determination and reporting of the residual stranded debt.
+The OFA also provided analysis and advice to the Minister of Finance and the government to support electricity policies and initiatives, focusing on potential fiscal and economic impacts on the Province and OEFC, including analysis and advice on removing the Debt Retirement Charge (DRC) cost from residential users' electricity bills after December 31, 2015; amendments to the Electricity Act, 1998 to provide a fixed, legislative end date for the DRC for commercial, industrial and all other users as of April 1, 2018; and the implementation of policy initiatives announced in the 2015 Budget such as supporting consolidation of the electricity distribution sector and the government's commitment to provide ongoing support for eligible large northern industrial facilities beyond March 2016, including the review of the efficiency and effectiveness of Northern Industrial Electricity Rate (NIER) program.
+As well, the OFA provided analysis and advice on the implementation of the Industrial Electricity Incentive (IEI); continued implementation of the Ontario Clean Energy Benefit (OCEB) to its legislated end date of December 31, 2015; initiatives for new and refurbished electricity supply; and the estimation and reporting of the residual stranded debt as at March 31, 2015, in the 2015 Ontario Economic Outlook and Fiscal Review.